ruxailab/gsoc/ideas2025.md

 All the current ideas for GSoC2025 are listed bellow:

+## Big size projects (~350h)

   ### Integration of Heat Maps into Remote Usability LAB (350h)
   Heat maps encompass a variety of tracking tools, including **scroll maps, click maps, and move maps**, each providing distinct insights into user behavior.
 This project aims to **develop and integrate a comprehensive heatmap recording tool** for usability testing inside the **RUXAILAB** framework.
 The system will optimize **mouse tracking** and generate detailed reports on user interactions.

   **Key Features:**
   - **Comprehensive Heatmap Tracking:** Implementation of **scroll maps, click maps, and move maps** for a thorough performance analysis
   - **Real-Time Data Collection:** AI-powered tracking to capture and visualize user interaction patterns
   - **Optimized Mouse Tracking System:** Enhancing usability testing with advanced cursor movement analytics
   - **Automated Report Generation:** AI-driven insights into user behavior for usability evaluation
   - **Seamless RUXAILAB Integration:** Full compatibility with existing usability testing tools

   **Keywords:** Artificial Intelligence (AI), Algorithm Optimization, JavaScript, Usability Testing, Front-end Development
   **Expected Outcome:** A **fully integrated heatmap tracking system** that enhances usability testing in RUXAILAB by **analyzing user behavior and generating reports**
   **Skills Required:** Python, JavaScript, AI for Data Analysis
+  **Mentor:** Murilo
+  **Difficulty:** Hard

+  ---

+  ### Integration of User Testing into RUXAILAB with Eye Tracking, Sentiment Analysis and Pre-Post Form Tasks (350h)
+  This project aims to **integrate advanced user testing capabilities into RUXAILAB**, incorporating **eye tracking, sentiment analysis, and structured pre/post-test forms**.
+By combining these elements, the system will provide **a comprehensive framework for usability testing**, offering insights into user behavior, emotional response, and engagement levels.

+  **Key Features:**
+  - **Eye Tracking Integration:** Analyze user gaze patterns to identify usability issues and areas of focus
+  - **Sentiment Analysis:** Utilize AI-driven sentiment detection to assess user emotions during interactions
+  - **Pre and Post-Test Forms:** Structured questionnaires to collect user expectations and post-experience feedback
+  - **Automated Data Analysis:** Generate real-time reports with actionable insights for improving usability
+  - **Seamless RUXAILAB Integration:** Ensure compatibility with existing usability testing workflows

+  **Keywords:** User Testing, Eye Tracking, Sentiment Analysis, AI, Usability Testing
+  **Expected Outcome:** A **fully integrated user testing framework** that enhances RUXAILAB by **capturing and analyzing user behavior, emotional responses, and structured feedback**
+  **Skills Required:** Python, JavaScript, AI/ML for Sentiment Analysis, Eye Tracking APIs
+  **Mentor:** Marc and Karine
+  **Difficulty:** Hard

+  ---

+  ### Integration of User Testing into RUXAILAB with Eye Tracking and Sentiment Analysis (350h)
+  This project aims to **integrate advanced user testing capabilities into RUXAILAB**, incorporating **eye tracking, sentiment analysis, and structured pre/post-test forms**.
+By combining these elements, the system will provide **a comprehensive framework for usability testing**, offering insights into user behavior, emotional response, and engagement levels.

+  **Key Features:**
+  - **Eye Tracking Integration:** Analyze user gaze patterns to identify usability issues and areas of focus
+  - **Sentiment Analysis:** Utilize AI-driven sentiment detection to assess user emotions during interactions
+  - **Pre and Post-Test Forms:** Structured questionnaires to collect user expectations and post-experience feedback
+  - **Automated Data Analysis:** Generate real-time reports with actionable insights for improving usability
+  - **Seamless RUXAILAB Integration:** Ensure compatibility with existing usability testing workflows

+  **Keywords:** User Testing, Eye Tracking, Sentiment Analysis, AI, Usability Testing
+  **Expected Outcome:** A **fully integrated user testing framework** that enhances RUXAILAB by **capturing and analyzing user behavior, emotional responses, and structured feedback**
+  **Skills Required:** Python, JavaScript, AI/ML for Sentiment Analysis, Eye Tracking APIs
   **Mentor:** Marc
   **Difficulty:** Hard

----
+## Medium size projects (~175h)

 ### UI Layout Optimization for RUXAILAB (175h)
 This project aims to redesign the **RUXAILAB user interface (UI)** to improve **usability, accessibility, and responsiveness**.
 The new design will incorporate **AI-driven layout suggestions**, **heatmaps**, and **real-time usability tracking** to create a **more intuitive and efficient experience** for users.